Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

           """;
     ```

-1. Implement function calling with Spring AI.
+1. Now, you'll extend the functionality of the bot by implementing Spring AI function calling.

-    In this section, you’ll implement a basic [Retrieval-Augmented Generation (RAG)](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) pattern using Spring AI.
-This pattern is an industry-standard approach to building language model–based applications which use specific or proprietary data that is not already known to the model.
+    To do this, you’ll implement a basic [Retrieval-Augmented Generation (RAG)](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) pattern using Spring AI.
+This pattern is an industry-standard approach to building language model–based applications which use specific or proprietary data that is not already known to an AI model.
 You’ll need to use this method to help Azure OpenAI interact with the Petclinic application and provide relevant responses using Petclinic data.

-    For more information about how Spring AI supports these capabilities, refer to the [Spring AI FunctionCallback API](https://docs.spring.io/spring-ai/reference/1.0/api/function-callback.html).
+    For more information about how Spring AI supports these capabilities, refer to the [Spring AI FunctionCallback API](https://docs.spring.io/spring-ai/reference/1.0/api/function-callback.html) documentation.

     {: .note }
     > The Spring AI API is under development and the interface may change over time.
 In this sample, we’re using the `$SPRING_AI_VERSION` API version.